Barata-Ribeiro/vite-vanilla-js-template/README.md

 ![screenshot](/public/screenshot.png)

 Initially built for personal use, I created this template for starting a new project with Vite.js and Vanilla Javascript.
-It is already set up with standard development tools like ESLint and Prettier for easy code formatting and linting, and Vite for a robust, modern build process.
+It is already set up with standard development tools like ESLint and Prettier for easy code formatting and linting, with Vite for a robust, modern build process.

 ## Dependencies